-The mission of CKC Farming is to protect and manage urban farms that inspire the next generation of sustainable food innovators.
+Our mission is to protect and sustain urban farms that help inspire the next generation of conscious farmers and foodies.

-The real inspiration for CKC Farming comes from Lynn Koiner - a life-long urban farmer and the daughter of Charles Koiner.
-The immense value of a farm in the city is in no way lost on Lynn - afterall, she's been doing this since the 70's.
-In her own words, "I believe in reincarnation and when I come back here in 500 years this farm better be here!"
+The real inspiration for CKC comes from Lynn Koiner - a life-long urban farmer and the daughter of Charles Koiner.
+The immense value of a farm in the city is in no way lost on Lynn - after all, she's been doing this since the 70's.
+In her own words, "I believe in reincarnation and when I come back here in 500 years this [Koiner Farm] darn well better be a farm!"

-Lynn has long invited school children, community groups and others to come, learn and enjoy her family's farm.
-CKC Farming simply hopes to continue in Lynn's footsteps.
+Lynn has long invited school children, community groups and others to come and enjoy her family's farm.
+CKC simply hopes to continue in Lynn's footsteps.

 PROBLEM & PURPOSE

-Agriculture, as we know it, is deeply in need of repair:
+Our food system, as we know it, is deeply in need of repair...

-According to the World Resources Institute, agriculture contributes 13% of climate changing gasses to our atmosphere - making it the second largest emitter of greenhouse gases (GHGs).
-Of note, agriculture is second only to the energy sector, which includes both power generation and transportation.
+According to the World Resources Institute, the agriculture industry alone contributes 15% of climate changing gasses - making it the second largest emitter of GHGs.
+(Note, agriculture is second only to the energy sector, which includes both power generation and transportation.)

-Any one of these problems is cause for concern, but what is most alarming is the loss of farming knowledge that has occurred within one generation.
-This knowledge loss threatens the resiliency of our systems.
+Any one of these problems is cause for concern, but what is most alarming is the loss food and farming knowledge that has occurred within one generation.
+This knowledge loss is one of the greatest threats to the resiliency of our food systems.

 It is time that we re-connect with the land.
 Similar to a neighborhood park, a neighborhood farm encourages people to get outside - but unlike a neighborhood park, a neighborhood farm encourages people to interact with the soil and plants in more intimate and participatory ways than simply walking along a trail or playing on a court or field.